LLNL/shroud/docs/fstatements.rst

 Also used when a function result is converted into an argument.
 Added before splicer since it is part of the API and must not be changed by the splicer.
-Additional declarations can be added within the splicer via *f_declare*.
+Local variables can be declared with *f_local_decl* for function results or intermediate values.

 .. code-block:: yaml